keven980716/weak-to-strong-deception/weak-to-strong/README.md

 ## Experiments on The Reward Modeling Task
 The corresponding commands in ```run_reward_model.sh``` are used to conduct the experiments on the reward modeling task.

-## Experiments on The Preference Alignment Scenario
+## Experiments in The Preference Alignment Scenario
 The corresponding commands in ```run_simpo.sh``` and ```run_dpo.sh``` are used to conduct the experiments in the preference alignment scenario.

 #### Support FSDP